The Origins of Yellow Fever

 On November 1st, one last press dispatch was sent out: “Four new cases, no deaths.
 A heavy frost last night, and the prospect of another to-night.
 The hospital was closed to-day.
 Many business houses are open.”
 Like every Yellow Fever epidemic in the past, the first frost brought an end to the Fever.
 The people of the time believed the cold weather itself drove the plague away, though in fact the frost killed the mosquito larvae and drained the Fever of available carriers.

 Officially, the last Yellow Fever victim died on October 30th.
 On November 2nd, the Board of Health officially declared the epidemic to be at an end.
 As refugees returned to town, however, they soon realized many victims still suffered from the disease.
-In fact, there would be another 10 deaths during the month of November, including the McWilliams twins, Thomas Hebdon Jr., James Donahue and J. E. Tobin.
+In fact, there would be another 10 deaths during the month of November.
 The final Yellow Fever victim, Mollie McDermott, died at the Holly Springs Depot, after a lingering illness on November 24th, 1878.
 The Yellow Fever Epidemic of 1878 was now over, but how would the town ever begin to recover?

 The costs of the Yellow Fever Epidemic, both for the town’s residents and economy, was staggering.
 Officially, there were 304 deaths from Yellow Fever, though the number may be much higher.
 Helen Craft Anderson, who lived through the Epidemic, suggested that there were as many as 350 new graves dug in Hill Crest Cemetery.
 Of the 1,500 citizens who didn’t or couldn’t flee at the beginning of the Epidemic, nearly all of them (1,440) contracted the Yellow Fever, with a quarter of the sufferers losing their lives.
-A conservative estimate of the economic costs of the Fever to Holly Springs is $500,000 (nearly 13 million in 2017 dollars), with nearly every single business in town closing or going through bankruptcy.
+Of the 304 victims, 130 were white adult males, 70 were white adult females, 48 were African-American adult males, 30 were African-American adult females, 15 were white children and 12 were African-American children.
+A conservative estimate of the economic costs of the Fever to Holly Springs is $500,000 (nearly 15 million in 2020 dollars), with nearly every single business in town closing or going through bankruptcy.
 The sole exception seems to be the Athey Pharmacy, which stayed open throughout the entire epidemic to provide medical supplies and medicine to the town’s doctors and nurses.

 For eight weeks fourteen hundred souls struggled with the ‘yellow death’, and three hundred and fifty graves tell who was the victor in the unequal strife.
 A heritage of sorrow fell upon Holly Springs, from which it has never recovered.
 A great gap in its citizenship tells that the places of those splendid young men who went to their death were never filled.